getItemFromBlock/DiscordFileSplitter/README.md

 # DiscordFileSplitter
-A small program that you can use to split big files into smaller ones that can fit with the 25MB limit of discord
+A small program that you can use to split big files into smaller ones that can fit within the 25MB limit of discord